Here’s the video I made about this!

 Ok, as discussed over here, here is a link to where I posted the new KINEMATIC tool mount, tool-less quick change accessory holder.

 This is an adaptation of a Maxwell Kinematic coupling.
 You can read about that here: Kinematic coupling - Wikipedia

-Inspiration came from Workshop Feedback channel’s posting of his custom CoreXY printer and it’s electromagnetic tool-changer.
+Additional inspiration for my work here came from Workshop Feedback channel’s posting of his custom CoreXY printer and it’s electromagnetic tool-changer.
 My design is a freshly created thing from the ground up, and I don’t at this point utilize his concept of having flexible printed mounts for the magnets, but I drew heavily on his excellent work on his tool changer.

 Summary of Kinematic coupling: “fixtures designed to exactly constrain the part in question, providing precision and certainty of location.… consists of three radial v-grooves in one part that mate with three hemispheres in another part.
 Each hemisphere has two contact points for a total of six contact points, enough to constrain all six of the part’s degrees of freedom.”

 In this case, I’m combining use of disk magnets for the coupling force, common M3 x 16mm screws arranged in a 3D-printed “mobile base” to form the “three radial v-grooves”, and common ¼"-20 acorn nuts (aka cap nuts) arranged in an opposing 3D-printed “fixed base” to serve as the “three hemispheres” and thus is achieved an easy, affordable Maxwell Kinematic coupling.